 - Third, you should document everything.
 Keep a journal of your injuries, all your medical bills and records, and take pictures of the accident scene and vehicle damage.

 What to Do If Your Car is Damaged

-If your car is damaged in a collision, the first thing you should do is call the police and file a police report.
+If your car is damaged in a collision, you should first call the police and file a police report.
 They will come to the scene and investigate the wreck.
-Make sure you stay at the scene until they arrive.

-The statute of limitations for an intersection accident is typically two years.
-The law states that you have two years from the date of the accident to file a claim against the at-fault driver.
+The statute of limitations states that you have two years from the car crash date to file a claim against the at-fault driver.